noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ada@forgottenimplant:/var/www/phpmyadmin$
 ```

-If we can access this through the web server we'll be able to run code as www-data.
+If we can access files in this directory through the web server we'll be able to run code as www-data.

 Lets create a file and try to call it through `curl` as a quick test to prove that the folder is accessible: